 With all the technology we have at our fingertips, it has never been easier for you to track how you spend.
-However, according a recent study, only 41% of Americans follow a budget, or track their expenses.
+However, according to a recent study, only 37% of Americans follow a budget, or track their expenses and 1 in 10 of respondents don’t have any sort of budget.
 While you may have a system set up to manage your money, the real purpose of a budget is to help you save money.
 Except, many times that purpose is overlooked because people get caught up in using their budget to pay bills or in finding extra money to spend.
-According to a recent poll conducted by the Associated Press, 66% of Americans would struggle to pay for an emergency of over $1,000.
+According to a recent poll conducted by the CNBC, 56% of Americans would struggle to pay for an emergency of over $1,000.
 Do you fall in that category?
 If so, what is stopping you from creating a budget?

 But first, you may be curious how your spending habits compare to the average person.
 How similar are your habits to those in the chart?